saidbaraou/commerce/README.md

 # Commerce

-This project is an implementation of an e-commerce website using Django.
+This project is an implementation of a marketplace website using Django.

 ## Overview